Below you will find the questions most frequently asked of the Admissions Office.

 Where will I live?
 You will live either in a room in College or in a College-owned house within a few minutes' walk from College.
 First year undergraduates are offered rooms in College, to help them settle in.
 A room ballot determines where students live in later years.
 First and second year students living in College are entitled to nine weeks of accommodation each term; the teaching term itself is eight weeks long.
 Students in higher years living in College-owned houses are permitted to stay in residence for longer.
 See our pages on Accommodation & Facilities for more information.

 What can I study?
-We admit undergraduates to any subject apart from Education and Geography.
+We admit undergraduates to all subjects.
 Find out more about the courses available.

 - Applications from the independent sector = 33%